Are You a Share Trader or Investor?

 By Dale Gillham |

 Every week people contact us about getting into the stock market.
 Some are beginners, some have a little experience, while others have been in the market a lot longer and all fit into one of two categories.

 Either they do not know where to start investing or trading or they have gone down the wrong path to achieve their goals and are struggling.
 For the most part, we find that people do not understand the market or what is required to be profitable.

 We also find that people, through listening to the financial world, the media and others, have a very wrong perception of what investing and trading is.
-So let's sought this out today.
+So let's sort this out today.

 Trader or investor - which one are you?

 Investors come in two forms: the first is the buy-and-hold investor who simply purchases some stocks and leaves them alone for the long term.

-They may have used a stock broker or financial professional to assist them in selecting the stocks, but in my experience it is highly likely they read information somewhere and made their purchasing decisions this way.
-Basically they have little or no knowledge or strategy and they practice what I call the buy and pray method.
+They may have used a stock broker or financial professional to assist them in selecting the stocks, but in my experience, it is highly likely they read information somewhere and made their purchasing decisions this way.
+They have little or no knowledge or strategy and they practice what I call the buy-and-pray method.
 Unfortunately, this is why so many portfolios perform very poorly.

 Then we have the active investor who is very much like the passive investor, however, they spend more time selecting stocks and adjusting their portfolio in an attempt to increase the returns they might get from being a passive investor.
 The active investor will also get their information from the same sources or they may subscribe to some regular stock tipping report.